Where to buy the LG G6 in the U.S.

-The U.S. carriers have kicked off pre-orders for LG's latest ahead of April 7 street date.
+Updated December 2017: This post was last updated with new pricing and the latest offers from U.S. carriers and retailers.

-Our favorite phone of 2017 so far is now up for pre-order on American shores.
-The big four U.S. carriers have started taking orders for the LG G6, meaning you can secure yours in time for the April 7 release date.
-All three are offering a free Google Home, courtesy of LG, if you order your G6 before April 30.
+One of our favorite phones of 2017 so far is now available on American shores.
+The big four U.S. carriers have started selling the LG G6.
+Here's how much you'll be paying.

 Buy the LG G6 from Verizon

-Verizon is offering the G6 for $28 per month with $0 down, or $672 if you're paying the full retail price, in black and platinum colors.
-Pre-orders are set to ship by March 30.
+Verizon is offering the G6 for $22 per month for 24 months with $0 down, which equals $528 when you're finished paying the phone off.
+Oddly, the device is also available for $672 if you're paying the full retail price, in black and platinum colors.

 Buy the LG G6 from AT&T